 3. Apply dye.

-The crumple pattern is probably the easiest method, because you literally just bunch up the fabric.
+The crumple pattern is probably the easiest tie dye pattern, because you just bunch up the fabric and apply the dye.
 Even I can’t mess that up!
 Perfect for little kids who want to get in on the tie dye fun, and no rubber bands are needed.

 Wrap, Let Sit, Rinse